guptam/process-sequence/README.md

 ```
 ### Reference

-To run the code of [reference model](https://github.com/verenich/ProcessSequencePrediction):
+The code of [reference model](https://github.com/verenich/ProcessSequencePrediction) was implemented in Python 2.7.
+To run:

 1. Install requirement

 ```pip install -r requirements.txt```